 At the top of the Curves adjustment are two automatic buttons: Auto Black and White and Auto RGB.
 Auto Black and White is a good way to make sure your image has good contrast.
 Auto RGB also does that, and corrects color casts in the image.
 It does this by changing the red, green and blue curves.
+You can choose the amount of black and white data to be clipped in Preferences.
 Here is an example image using the Auto RGB control to eliminate the color cast in the image: